 - Shake hands with the University President

-If you see President Koubek, be sure to shake his hand!
+If you see the University President, be sure to shake the president's hand!

 - Visit the Alumni House before graduating